Nature of Mind

 1996, seven oil paintings on wood with sculpted gold leaf frame, 78 x 68 in.

-Until I had drawn a complex seven-stage journey of a wanderer discovering the spiritual path, having an introduction to his own true nature, embodying that truth, and reentering society.
+One morning, a series of seven visions flashed into my mind.
+As soon as I drew one image, another replaced it until I had drawn a complex seven-stage journey of a wanderer discovering the spiritual path, having an introduction to his own true nature, embodying that truth, and reentering society.

 I spent the next year painting each scene and sculpted an unusual frame to hold the paintings.
 As I was working on the painting, a poem related to each panel came through me.
 The finished altarpiece, Nature of Mind, is my homage to the artists and wisdom masters of Tibet.
 The Tibetan Buddhist teachings known as Dzogchen were the inspiration for these visions.